 My career path to date

-I have worked at LCP in the Insurance Consulting department for nearly one year as an analyst.
+I started at LCP in the Insurance Consulting department in 2020 as an Analyst.
 I previously interned at LCP for two months during university and also for a month during my gap year after university.

 A day in the life of…

 I often start my day with catch up meetings with the team members on the projects that I am working on.
 During these times, I get a good idea of what we’re aiming to accomplish for the week and what my role will be.
 The majority of my work is on reserving projects for Lloyd’s Syndicates and commercial insurance companies.
 This involves data processing, claims projections and presenting results to more senior members of the team.